 8. Use (or grow) your own

 Using or buying a tree with roots lets you grow it outside and use it again next year, reducing its environmental impact and costing you less.
-Holly, yew, apple, pear, bay, Japanese maple and olive trees can all be bought in containers (though for best growth, ground planting is preferable).
+Holly, apple, pear, bay and Japanese maple trees can all be bought in containers (though for best growth, ground planting is preferable).

 They will need some looking after, and you'll need a big pot, so read these expert tips on caring for Christmas trees in pots.